grahampugh/jamf-upload/JamfUploaderProcessors/READMEs/JamfPolicyLogFlusher.md

-# JamfPolicyDeleter
+# JamfPolicyLogFlusher

 ## Description

-A processor for AutoPkg that will delete a policy to a Jamf Cloud or on-prem server.
+A processor for AutoPkg that will flush the logs of a policy on a Jamf Cloud or on-prem server.

 ## Input variables